Front Office Car Lot Trailer Park Grease Pit Tool Box

 How to tell 340, 383, 400 and 440 4-barrel Ramcharger and Air Grabber air cleaners apart.

-Thanks to Tim Bernardin for the following images showing the difference between the two air cleaners.
+Thanks to Tim Bernardin for the following images showing the difference between two 1969 air cleaners.
 Click on the images for larger views.

 Click here for larger view.